All About Coaches and Scouts

 - Scuba Diving Teacher

-In 2016, there was an estimated number of 276,100 jobs in the United States for Coach or Scout.
+There were about 276,100 jobs for Coach or Scout in 2016 (in the United States).
 New jobs are being produced at a rate of 12.9% which is above the national average.
 The Bureau of Labor Statistics predicts 35,600 new jobs for Coach or Scout by 2026.
-The BLS estimates 42,100 yearly job openings in this field.
+There will be an estimated 42,100 positions for Coach or Scout per year.

 The states with the most job growth for Coach or Scout are Utah, Nevada, and Colorado.
 Watch out if you plan on working in Maine, Vermont, or Nebraska.
 These states have the worst job growth for this type of profession.